 If, however, your occupation only features on the STSOL you must be nominated by a state or territory government or by an employer.
 You will not be able to apply under subclass 189 and you cannot be sponsored by a close relative.

 The up-to-date skilled occupation list can be found on the Australian Government website.

 How can I generate the required number of points to receive an invitation from the Department of Home Affairs?

 In the UK, most applicants will generate points for their age, English (via a test), qualifications, work experience, being a single applicant, a spouse, nomination by a state/territory government or sponsorship from a close relative residing in a designated area of Australia.
 Points can also be awarded for a Professional year, Australian study, Credentialed community language, studying and living in regional Australia and partner skills.
 Click here for a summary of the points test.

 What are the chances of being nominated by a state or territory government?

 The DHA are actively encouraging people to settle in regional or low population growth areas of Australia.
-With 10 points available for choosing to live outside some of the more populated cities these points can make a difference in meeting your points target.
-Remember also that if you choose to reside in South Australia, Tasmania or the Northern Territory you can live in the capital cites of Adelaide, Hobart and Darwin.
+With 15 points available for choosing to live outside some of the more populated cities these points can make a difference in meeting your points target.
+Remember also that if you choose to reside in Western Australia, South Australia, Tasmania, Northern Territory, or the Australian Capital Territory you can live in the capital cities of Perth, Adelaide, Hobart, Darwin, and Canberra.

 Can my work experience be taken into account if I do not have any qualifications?

 This will depend on your nominated occupation and which assessing authority is responsible for assessing your skills.
 Most professional occupations require an education level of a degree or higher diploma with a combination of relevant work experience.